Why some bloggers get tons of readers whereas others starve for it? Let me share why people don’t read your blog and how to make them stick.

-Create great content which is useful, entertaining, and inspiring.
+Create great content that is useful, entertaining, and inspiring.
 As an example, attractive visuals.
-Adding colorful images, charts, infographics, sketches, and illustrations immediately draw a reader’s attention.
+Adding colorful images, charts, infographics, sketches, and illustrations immediately draws a reader’s attention.

 Imagine 3000 words without a single visual!
 Will it be attractive?
 And will you stop by to read unless you are writing a thesis on the topic?

 Visuals add smoothness to the eye and the content.